kailash-manasarovar/statement/docs/timeline/2025/january.md

 - It's weird.
 - I haven't seen the man in twenty-five years.
 - Is he trying to butter me up?
-- One of the other best friends of Paul's in the whole world is a woman called Lucy.
+- One of the other best friends of Paul's in the whole wide world is a woman called Lucy.
 - He mentions her even more.
 - I don't know who she is, but something rings suspicious.
 - Something reminds me of [Lucyfer Adams](../2024/december.md#lucyfer-adams) and I suspect this woman Lucy, Paul's best friend who I have never heard of, is one and the same.
-- In early 2026, this is confirmed online that she is the youngest Adam's daughter.
+- In early 2026, this is confirmed online that she is the youngest Adam's daughter, criminal porn-enterprise operative and online tech-manipulator, amongst other evils no doubt.
 - I ask Paul how long he's known Lucy.
 - He says a few years.
 - He talks about how they go on 50k bicycle rides up to Cheshunt and back, stopping at the pub to drink a few pints.